grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 - `roundRobin`: iterate sequentially over the resolved IPs.

 Possible `policy` values are:
-- `preferIPv4`: use IPv4 addresses, if available, otherwise fall back to IPv6.
+- `preferIPv4`: use IPv4 addresses if available, otherwise fall back to IPv6.
-- `preferIPv6`: use IPv6 addresses, if available, otherwise fall back to IPv4.
+- `preferIPv6`: use IPv6 addresses if available, otherwise fall back to IPv4.
 - `onlyIPv4`: only use IPv4 addresses, ignore any IPv6 ones.
 - `onlyIPv6`: only use IPv6 addresses, ignore any IPv4 ones.
 - `any`: no preference, use all addresses.